core-wg/oscore/draft-ietf-core-object-security.md

 2. Retrieve the Recipient Context associated with the Token.

-3. If Observe is uses, verify the Sequence Number in the Partial IV parameter as described in {{sequence-numbers}}.
+3. If Observe is used, verify the Sequence Number in the 'Partial IV' parameter as described in {{sequence-numbers}}.

-4. Compose the Additional Authenticated Data, as described in {{{cose-object}}.
+4. Compose the Additional Authenticated Data, as described in {{cose-object}}.

 5. Compose the AEAD nonce